 Learning to fish with Crank Baits

 I was intimidated by crankbaits because of price, time, and spooking possible strikes.
 I never really threw crankbaits where I needed to or made contact with the bottom for fear of losing hard earned money.
-Whenever I’d get near cover, I would get nervous and make wide casts ensuring I didn’t hang them up.
-If I hung up, I’d lose time going to retrieve the bait and I’d spook bass that were positioned on the cover or structure.
+Whenever I’d get near cover, I would get nervous and make wide casts ensuring I didn’t hang up.
+If I hung up, I’d lose time going to retrieve the bait, and I’d spook bass positioned on the cover or structure.
 So, more often than not, I’d elect to throw something more weedless at the given target.
-Then there is the fact that I paid a pretty penny for some of these crankbaits, and leaving them in a stump or brush pile was not my idea of money well spent.
+Then there is the fact I paid a pretty penny for some of these crankbaits, and leaving them in a stump or brush pile was not my idea of money well spent.

-With this new confidence, I was over the fear of losing my crankbaits and I actually started catching bass.
+With this new confidence, I was over the fear of losing my crankbaits, and I started catching bass.
 Slowly I started making casts closer and closer to cover.
 Once I got close enough to contact the cover, I started catching more and bigger bass.
 With the proper equipment, working a crankbait through a brush pile is as exciting as using a jig; feeling each limb and anticipating each strike.

 Within any manufacturer’s line of crankbait specific rods, you’re likely to find several different powers and tip actions, each with a different specific use.
-A rod designed for large crankbaits to dredge ledges is going to be quite a bit different from one designed to fish squarebill crank baits in cover.
+A rod designed for large crankbaits to dredge ledges is going to be quite a bit different from one designed to fish squarebill crankbaits in cover.
 Using a rod that has the appropriate stiffness and tip action for each application goes a long way in helping an angler achieve maximum feel.

 These are some of the things I learned in my first year of crankbait fishing.
 Learning to fish with crankbaits requires some special tools, some expert knowledge, and time on the water.
 If you purchase a proper rod, fish with someone that can teach you some of their experience, and dedicate time to learning how to fish a crankbait, I promise you’ll be as amazed as I was at how effective crankbaits are at putting bass in the boat.